taverianov/cloudlinux-documentation/docs/shared/alt-ea_packages/README.md

 When using these commands, replace "alt-package-name" with the specific name of the package you are looking for or want to install.

-## How to use PHP-ELS
+## How to use alt-php

-When you deploy an updated version of PHP through PHP ELS, using your system’s regular update tool (yum, dnf, apt), the new version will be installed under `/opt/alt/php[version]/`.
+When you deploy an updated version of PHP, using your system’s regular update tool (yum, dnf, apt), the new version will be installed under `/opt/alt/php[version]/`.
 This means that all modules, configurations and additional files pertaining to this version will be contained inside that path.
 Different versions of PHP will each have their own path and can coexist without issues on the same system.
 Below you will find the location of all the relevant files, should you want to make any changes.